 |Average train duration||1 h 52 min|

 |Average train ticket price||$51 (€49)|

-|Train frequency||8 a day|
+|Train frequency||7 a day|

-|Direct train||Yes, there are 8 direct trains a day|
+|Direct train||Yes, there are 5 direct trains a day|

-Trains from Cologne to Brussels cover the 113 miles (182 km) long journey taking on average 1 h 52 min with our travel partners like Deutsche Bahn or Thalys.
-Normally, there are 8 trains operating per day, including direct services available.
-While the average ticket price for this trip costs around $32 (€27), you can find the cheapest train ticket for as low as $29 (€24).
+Trains from Cologne to Brussels cover the 113 miles (182 km) long route taking on average 1 h 52 min with our travel partners like Thalys, Deutsche Bahn, SNCB | Euronight or National Express.
+Normally, there are 7 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this route for as low as $36 (€35), but the average price of train tickets is $51 (€49).
 Travelers depart most frequently from Köln Hbf and arrive in Bruxelles-Midi.

 Thalys is a French-Belgian high-speed train company that connects the main capital cities.
 For your next train from Cologne to Brussels with Thalys, you can choose from these different ticket fares: Standard Mini, Standard, Comfort and Premium.